cydrobolt/polr/docs/developer-guide/libraries.md

 - there are no official libraries for Polr 2.0 yet.

 ### Unofficial libraries
-- there are no unofficial ibraries for Polr 2.0 yet.
+- there are no unofficial libraries for Polr 2.0 yet.
 - perhaps you'd like to write one?
 Send a PR to add your library to this page.